 Whether the trade side turns concrete is the open question.
 The Santiago Accord is a firm commitment, but corridor plans and CPTPP membership move slowly and depend on funding, Mercosur politics and Uruguay’s own appetite for reform.

 For investors watching the Southern Cone, the meeting is a signal rather than a settlement.
-It confirms that even ideological opposites now compete to lock in security cooperation and Pacific trade routes as the region reorganizes.
+It confirms that even ideological opposites now compete to lock in security cooperation and Pacific trade routes.

 Frequently Asked Questions